e1miran/Now-Playing-Serato/docs/output/webserver.rst

 REST API
 --------

-Currently, only a very rudimentary REST API is implememnted.  `/v1/last` will return a JSON-formatted string of the currently playing track.
+Currently, only a very rudimentary REST API is implememnted.  ``/v1/last`` will return a JSON-formatted string of the currently playing track.

 WebSockets
 ----------

 New with version 3.0.0 is a continual feed via WebSockets.
 The feed is a JSON-formatted stream that will get an update on every title change.
-To connect, use the URL `ws://hostname:port/wsstream`
+To connect, use the URL ``ws://hostname:port/wsstream``

+Variables set should match what is on the `Templates <../templatevariables.html>`_ page.
+Be aware that values may be null.